MrTomRod/dot/README.md

 - This library provides Python bindings for Mummer4's Nucmer, available here: [github.com/mummer4/mummer](https://github.com/mummer4/mummer)
 - Easy installation via pip

+# To do:
+- [ ] Add optional title string to html
+- [ ] Create fna from gbk if possible!

 ## Installation

 This package requires at least `Python 3.9`.